 Oceania Islander Club

-to welcome and provide an Oceania Islander community for future and present SAU students.
+To welcome and provide an Oceania Islander community for future and present students.

 President: Sokopeti Paong